Delhi riots: Conspiracy grew in organic manner after formation of Muslim Students of JNU

 The name of Umar Khalid and Sharjeel Ahmed are not part of the chargesheet as the arrests were made just a few days back.
 Their names would be in the supplementary chargesheet which the Delhi Police would file soon.

 The conspirators used a WhatsApp group to incite the violence and a total of 25 groups were specially created for 25 protest sites.
-While the impression was given that the protests were about the amended citizenship law, in realty these conspirators were using the groups to guide people on the ground, the police further added.
+While the impression was given that the protests were about the amended citizenship law, in reality these conspirators were using the groups to guide people on the ground, the police further added.

 Each of these chat groups had its own role in the conspiracy.
 While some groups have been deleted, others have been recovered and submitted as evidence.
 The police also said that the conspirators used code words within the groups to convey secret messages.
 They also gave hate speeches at Jafrabad Metro Station and were continuously present there till the last.